Episode 49: Almost Exactly Like Ragnarok, Only Different

 directed Helga’s men to bind them -- a task they undertook with relish --

 and lead the way to the bridge.
-By now, the airship had dropped her
+By now, the airship had dropped her mooring

-host is making his escape," said Pierre.
+making his escape," said Pierre.

 "Unless he means to bomb us," observed Iverson.

 "We'd do well to get underway before the question arises," said Everett.
+"I

-right one.
-"Engine room, what's your situation?"
+"Engine room, what is your situation?"

 "Everything ready," came the reply.